John Cale

 Glass Harp

-Plays electric viola and organ on American psychedelic rock band Glass Harps's untitled debut album.
+Plays electric viola and organ on American psychedelic rock band Glass Harp's untitled debut album.
+The record was recorded in New York at Electric Lady Studios in the Fall.
+He got the job through Lou Merenstein, who produced the album.

 © 1999- Hans Werksman